 At the mediatic level, in 2002, according to their site, BBC Horizon "decided to conduct their own scientific experiment" , resulting in a failed attempt to replicate the already mentioned results of M. Ennis under James Randi's supervision (making sure "there's no room for error ...keeping the original samples").
 The Horizon "scientific experiment" is documented (with the rigorous omission of any data, experimental protocol, references ...) at BBC Horizon's page Homeopathy: The Test .
 Madeleine Ennis expresses substantial criticism at the BBC procedure in this message and Dana Ullman reports that "Wayne Turnbull of Guys Hospital, London, made several significant changes in the experiment without communicating this information to anyone else, including Dr. John Enderby, Vice President of the Royal Society, who supervised this study" and that "Turnbull now asserts that his experiment was never portrayed as a replication of Dr. Ennis methodology".
 Actually in this "Dialogue between Lionel Milgrom and Wayne Turnbull" available from Dana Ullman's site, Turnbull writes that "the degranulation protocol that we use was never portrayed as a replication of Dr Ennis's methodology" and that "this whole project was never discussed, presented or conducted as an exercise into the fundamental validity of either homeopathy or the memory of water.
 The result is NOT that homeopathy has no credibility, or that the memory of water is nonsense".
 The interested reader may decide on his own how these statements by Wayne Turnbull, a scientist who conducted the Horizon experiment, are to be reconciled with those on the Horizon site : "We gathered experts from some of Britain's leading scientific institutions to help us repeat Ennis's experiments. (...)
 Now we repeat Ennis's procedure.
 We take a drop of water from each of the tubes and add a sample of living human cells.
 Then it's time for Wayne Turnbull at Guys Hospital, to analyse the cells to see whether the homeopathic water has had any effect.".
 Perhaps the behavioural patterns described in C.J.S.
 Picart's article "Scientific Controversy as Farce: The Benveniste-Maddox Counter Trials"( Social Studies of Science, Vol. 24, No. 1, 7-37 (1994)) have not lost their actuality.

 The idea of letting a former illusionist with a substantial financial stake(*) in a negative result supervise a "double-blind" experiment is perhaps questionable.
 Double-blind experiments are supposed to eliminate bias.
 They do so at the price of transparency, quite an important value in the scientific paradigm.
-It is unclear why experiments should be carried out double-blind when the measurement process is automated.
+It is unclear why experiments should be carried out double-blind when the measurement process is automated, unless, that is, blindness supervised by an illusionist is deemed preferable to responsible transparence.

 (*) As stated in the Horizon website : "Sceptic James Randi is so convinced that homeopathy will not work, that he has offered $1m to anyone who can provide convincing evidence of its effects.
 For the first time in the programme's history, Horizon conducts its own scientific experiment, to try and win his money."
 In the transcripts BBC's narrator states explicitly that "with a million dollars at stake James Randi wants to make sure there's no room for error."

-Other results confirming Benveniste's finding have been announced by a Slovenian research team led by Prof. Igor Jerman (see 1 2).
+Other results confirming Benveniste's finding have been announced by a Slovenian research team led by Prof. Igor Jerman.

 Admitting the experimental relevance of high dilutions, i.e, very small amplitudes, entails a significant paradigm shift, with substantial practical implications.
 For instance , according to the article in Nature (333, 816; 1988), basophils will degranulate in a solution that has been filtered so as too sieve any antibody molecule out.
 It appears likely that such a filtering would eliminate the antibody amplitude from the sample, unless one speculatively assumes that tunnelling takes place across the filter.
 Tunnelling might provide an "explanation" for the perplexing experimental results reported by Endler et al. ("The Effect of Highly Diluted Agitated Thyroxine on the Climbing Activity of Frogs", Veterinary and Human Toxicology, 36 (1994), 56-59) and criticized by Robert Park the article already mentioned.
 The "elusive biophoton" would then be just the result of a small thyroxine amplitude tunnelling across the container's walls.
 However, in the MoW setting such an "explanation" opens the pandora vase of possible cross-container contamination.
 After speculatively assuming that contamination is relevant to MoW, it remains to be seen whether, when and how it will be tackled in an adequate, reproducible way at the experimental level.
 Indeed, intractable contamination issues haunted the last chapter of Benveniste's endeavours,"digital biology", as described in detail in Beauvais' book.

 Assuming that the effect described in Benveniste's paper is real (i.e. reproducible), the model described here may be experimentally tested against the hypothesis of residual molecular order of the water molecules, which has been proposed to explain the persistence of the antibody's action (see Michel Schiff, "Un Cas de Censure dans la Science", Albin Michel 1994).
 The experiment would schematically go as follows.
 A single antibody molecule would be introduced in a bottle of water.
 After appropriately shaking the bottle, the water would be poured into two samples A and B. According to Benveniste's result both samples A and B would induce increased basophils' degranulation, i.e. reveal the antibody's presence.
 Sample A would then be physically or chemically tested for the presence of the molecule so as to induce a quantum measurement of the antibody molecule's position.
 A microscope could conceivably be used for this purpose.
 The measurement would therefore induce the reduction of the molecule's wave-packet.
 If the antibody molecule is localized in A, then according to the model described above no antibody amplitude would be left in B and therefore the basophils there would not degranulate.
-If Benveniste's effect were due to molecular order, however, B would be unaffected and the basophils there would degranulate.
-It may be added, as a long-shot remark, that if this author's conjecture holds, then spontaneous basophil degranulation provides the noise necessary to prevent superluminal signalling [August 2006: according to my current understanding of entanglement as a property of local information exchange between observers, the latter experimental argument may not hold, see this usenet post and the references therein].
+If Benveniste's effect were due to molecular order, however, B would be unaffected and the basophils there would degranulate [August 2006: according to my current understanding of entanglement as a property of local information exchange between observers, the latter experimental argument may not hold, see the argument at the top on page 4 of this article, as well as this usenet post and the references therein].

 I thank Syd Baumel for drawing my attention to the Belon and Beauvais papers.
 Sincere thanks also to Jim Burridge for sending me a copy of his report and for his permission to post our exchange.